tdilauro/Simplified-wiki/LibraryRegistry.md

 A small graphic representing your library.
 This is shown in SimplyE when your library is selected.
 It's also shown when your library shows up in lists.

+Requirements for size, aspect ratio, transparency and palette are TBD.

 ## Color (optional)

 One of a fixed set of values to be used as the core color in the app once the library is selected.
 If your library uses a distinctive color scheme, choose the color that best fits your scheme.
 By default, SimplyE uses a grey color scheme.

+## Online signup link (optional)

+If you offer your patrons the opportunity to sign up for a library card online, and you want us to advertise this fact in the registry, send us the link to the signup form.
+To actually get this to work, you will also need to configure your circulation manager or Authentication for OPDS document with the online signup link.
+We don't store this link, we only need it for verification purposes so we can flip a yes/no switch.

+## No registration required (optional)

+Most libraries require patrons to register and authenticate to gain access, but some are open to everyone without requiring registration.
+If your library is like this, let us know and we'll explain this to prospective patrons.

 ## Alternate names (optional)